-Stillwater is located in Oklahoma - including Lake Thunderbird, Arcadia Lake, Lake Hefner, and Lake Overholser - are part of municipal and Corps-managed reservoirs near Oklahoma City where waterfront property owners face the specific construction challenges of managed freshwater systems.
+Stillwater is located in Oklahoma - including Lake Thunderbird, Arcadia Lake, Lake Hefner, and Lake Overholser - are part of municipal and federally managed reservoirs near Oklahoma City where waterfront property owners face the specific construction challenges of managed freshwater systems.
 Seasonal drawdowns expose shoreline soils to weathering and erosion each year, while the return of full pool creates hydrostatic pressure on bulkheads and retaining walls that must be designed to handle the load.
 Stillwater area waterfront construction requires understanding how these seasonal cycles affect each type of structure.

 Shore Protect Team delivers Waterfront Building Services in Stillwater, OK for waterfront property owners near Stillwater.
 Our services include dock and pier construction, shoreline protection systems, and marine piling.
-We handle permit coordination with the applicable authority for each project near Stillwater.
+We handle project coordination with the applicable authority for each project near Stillwater.

 Schedule a free site assessment with Shore Protect Team.
-We evaluate wave exposure, substrate conditions, and permit requirements before recommending a structure type or materials.
+We evaluate wave exposure, substrate conditions, and specific construction requirements before recommending a structure type or materials.

 Shore Protect Team offers waterfront building services in Stillwater, OK for residential and commercial waterfront properties on Lake Thunderbird and Lake Hefner.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Stillwater, OK project is assessed for municipal and Corps-managed freshwater reservoirs before work begins.